The Healthful Ideas

 Why You'll Love This Coconut Matcha

-Tropical flavor - Coconut syrup in an iced matcha is the perfect flavor combo for the summer.
+Tropical flavor - Coconut simple syrup in an iced matcha is the perfect flavor combo for the summer.
 It's simple, nutty, tropical, and refreshing!
 You can keep it as is or add other syrups like this Mango Syrup for even more tropical flavor!

 Just like your favorite cafe - Making a matcha that's just like the one from your favorite coffee shop is easier than you think!
 All you need are 3 ingredients.
 A quality matcha, coconut syrup, and milk of your choice.
 It's just as good and more budget-friendly!